UcasCore/Awesome-Lane-Detection/README.md

 # Awesome-Lane-Detection

-This repository is used for recording and tracking recent monocular lane detection methods, as a supplement to our survey which is coming soon.
+This repository is used for recording and tracking recent monocular lane detection methods, as a supplement to our survey paper which is coming soon.

 ## Methods of 2D Lane Detection